sergiimk/rxpython/README.md

 </code>
 </pre>

-You can also use simpler factory function for futures passing executor object to it.
+In fact you rarely need to manipulate *Promises* yourself, example above can be re-writen to use *ThreadPoolExecutor* instance that handles *Promise* completion for you.

 <pre>
 <code>